planeguy/clusterfriend/objects.md

 ##Home
 ###required
 - name
+- home: href to this file
-- feed: href to current feed object
+- feed: href to feed

 ###optional
 - pk: user's public key. it's possible that this user only makes and accepts open, public posts
 - img: href to profile image
 - cover: href to cover image
-- articles: href to articles
+- articles: href to articles folder
-- sigs: href to list of signed homes (id verification)
+- friends: href to friend groups folder
 - contact: a way to send a message to the user (email?
 IM?)
 - realName: {first: "user's first name", last: "users's last name"}